ibm-cloud-docs/api-handbook/collections/sorting.md

 [^custom-sorting-optional]: It is worth noting, however, that paginated collections [must provide](/docs/api-handbook/collections/pagination.html#pagination-and-sorting) at least a default sort and supplement any custom sorts to ensure a consistent order.

+[^plus-deprecated]: A previous version of the API Handbook recommended that a `+` prefix also be supported to explicitly request ascending order.
+This is no longer recommended for APIs except to maintain backward-compatibility.